manishym/steelfusion-handoff/README.md

    Append this at the end:
    'C:\Program Files (x86)\VMware\VMware vSphere CLI\Perl\bin;C:\Program Files (x86)\VMware\VMware vSphere CLI\Perl\lib;'
    Press OK until you exit the dailogue boxes.
-4. Install the HP SSSU SDK.
+4. Install the appropriate SAN management SDK, if required.
+See 'Hadware Tested' table.
 5. Create a directory 'C:\rvbd_handoff_scripts'.
    Copy all the files in the Handoff Scripts package to this directory.
    To ensure consistency, make sure the scripts are marked read-only.